 Generally, most home buyers have an appraisal contingency.
 Home appraisal contingencies state if the home does not appraise out that they can cancel the real estate purchase contract and the seller needs to refund the earnest money.
 Most home sellers price their homes the right price.
 This is so they have no issue with the home not appraising out.
 However, during a hot real estate market, there are situations where a home buyer really wants a particular home but has several other home buyers that want the same home.

 Competing with cash home buyers with no appraisal contingencies will be the biggest competition.
 However, many cash home buyers want deals.
 Many home buyers prefer to sell to cash home buyers at a slightly lower price than a home buyer who needs a mortgage loan.

 Winning The Bid On Buying Home With Low Appraisal

-There are home buyers who fall in love with a home and want that home no matter what the price including paying the home above the appraised value of the property.
-Mortgage lenders will allow that, however, these home buyers will have to come up with the amount that is above the appraised value.
+There are homebuyers who fall in love with a home and want that home no matter what the price including paying the home above the appraised value of the property.
+Mortgage lenders will allow that.
+However, these home buyers will have to come up with an amount that is above the appraised value.
 For example, if a home buyer offered a home for $120,000 but the home appraised at $100,000, the mortgage lender will go off the $100,000 appraised value.
-If this home buyer is approved for a FHA Loan, then the mortgage lender will require 3.5% down payment on the $100,000 and will give the mortgage loan of 96.5% of the $100,000 or $96,500.
+If this home buyer is approved for an FHA Loan, then the mortgage lender will require a 3.5% down payment on the $100,000 and will give the mortgage loan of 96.5% of the $100,000 or $96,500.
 The home buyer needs to come up with the $3,500 plus the $20,000 that is above the $100,000 for a total of $23,500 down payment plus closing costs.